RobSka17/IndividualProject/readme.md

 git clone https://github.com/RobSka17/IndividualProject.git

-Basic Setup:
+Whichever setup option you select from the options below, the application will run  on local host port 5000.

+**Basic Setup:**

-Now, to run the application for the first time, run the following:
+To run the application in its basic testing form, run the following:

 sudo mv /home/$(whoami)/IndividualProject /home/$(whoami)/cyraz-wor